raolivei/drupal-civicrm-ansible/README.md

 -- # drupal-civicrm-ansible
 -- Drupal - CiviCRM Ansible Demo installation to AWS

-Automated Drupal and CiviCRM secure cloud installation with SSL certificate using https://letsencrypt.org/

-Automates the creation of a new server with Drupal 7 and CiviCRM using Ansible.
+Cloud installation of Drupal 7 and CiviCRM in a secure fashion with SSL certificates from https://letsencrypt.org/ using Ansible.
+The target server is an EC2 instance configured with a new security group.

-The server uses Nginx on an AWS micro instance
+The server uses Nginx on an AWS micro instance.

-The automation installs Drupal 7 and CiviCRM on the server in a secure fashion with SSL certificate from https://letsencrypt.org/.
 CiviCRM and Drupal are installed in different databases as this is considered best practice.

-Use this as starting point for your own setups.
+## Prerequisites:

+* boto3
+* ansible 2.6.4
+* python 2.7

 To be able to use the AWS via Ansible we are going to use boto library.
 To install it you just need to run this command.

+# Install

+Leverage your privileges
+`$ sudo su`

+Install prerequisites
-$ sudo apt install -y python-pip
+`$ apt install -y python-pip
-$ pip install boto
+$ pip install boto3`

-Once boto is installed you need to setup your AWS credentials into the home folder (~/.boto)

-[Credentials]
-AWS_ACCESS_KEY_ID=...
-AWS_SECRET_ACCESS_KEY=…
+Point PYTHONPATH variable to your python installation directory

+`$ export PYTHONPATH=/usr/local/lib/python2.7/dist-packages`

+Once boto3 is installed, AWS credentials need to be setup.
+There are many different ways to do it, I suggest storing the creds in environment variables:

+`$ export AWS_ACCESS_KEY_ID="<Key_value_here>"`
+`$ export AWS_SECRET_ACCESS_KEY="<key_value_here>"`

-Update that to match your credentials.
+Update `<key_value_here>` to match your credentials.

 Once that step is completed you can run the installation playbook.

 Change directory to the directory holding the ansible yml files.

 $ ansible-playbook site.yml

-For a more verbose output use -vvv
+For verbose output, use -vvv

 $ ansible-playbook -vvv site.yml